 According to Michele Green, M.D., a board-certified dermatologist based in New York City, there have been some promising studies about CBD skincare.
-Specifically, she cites a 1998 study finding that CBD may have anti-aging properties, and a 2014 study that found it may decrease sebum production on your skin, aka the reason you get clogged pores and acne.
+Specifically, she says studies have found that CBD may have anti-aging properties, and cite a 2014 study that found it may decrease sebum production on your skin, aka the reason you get clogged pores and acne.
 "There are studies that show CBD oil improves acne due to its anti-inflammatory properties and its ability to control sebum production.
 In addition, it is a botanical antioxidant, which makes it a powerhouse for anti-aging protecting from environmental damage improving the skin’s texture and tone," Dr. Green says.

 It May Help with Eczema and Psoriasis, Too

 Manish Shah, M.D., a board-certified plastic surgeon in Denver, CO, also notes emerging research about CBD skincare could benefit people those struggle with skin conditions like eczema and psoriasis.
 "One review of existing research into the role of cannabis in dermatology found CBD can benefit patients fighting conditions that cause itching,” he says.
 "This can have a lot of positive effects on patients reducing discomfort, inflammation, and preventing patients from worsening their condition by picking at their skin.”

 Another benefit: Similar to an analgesic product, CBD skincare products may also work to alleviate pain.
 According to Deanne Robinson, M.D., FAAD, a board-certified dermatologist in Westport, CT, CBD has a long history as a therapeutic botanical and has historically been used to treat pain, injuries and soothe skin.